The Principle of Tool Angle Selection in Lathe Cutting

 The selection of tool angles will depend on factors such as the material being cut, the type of lathe operation performed, and the desired outcome for the workpiece.
 By understanding these basics, one can make well-informed decisions to optimize the lathe cutting process.

-Composition of the Cutting Part of the Lathe Tool
+Composition of Lathe Tool Cutting Part

 The cutting part of a lathe tool consists of the rake face, main flank face, secondary flank face, main cutting edge, secondary cutting edge, and tool tip.